-If you are not entitled to NHS funded treatment you may choose to self fund your treatment.
+If you are not entitled to NHS funded treatment and/or you do not meet the eligibility criteria set by your Clinical Commissioning Group, you may choose to self fund your treatment.

 More Information about Costed Treatment Plans (CTP's)